Medical Internship Programme

 - The United States of America

-(b) He/she has passed the Caribbean regional registration examination set out by any relevant organization including, but not limited to, the Caribbean Association of Medical Councils
+- The candidate has passed the Caribbean regional registration examination set out by any relevant organization including, but not limited to, the Caribbean Association of Medical Councils

-(c) He/she has obtained qualifications from the University of the West Indies or any institution accredited by the Caribbean Health Education Accreditation Board; or
+- The candidate has obtained qualifications from the University of the West Indies or any institution accredited by the Caribbean Health Education Accreditation Board; or

-(d) He/she has qualification approved by a relevant Council.
+- The candidate has qualification approved by a relevant Council.

-CAMC Recommendations for interns’ appointment.
+CAMC Recommendations for interns’ appointment

-Candidates who have successfully completed medical training and having passed at the University Hospital of the West Indies and have passed CAMC Exams 1 and 2 are eligible for internship.
+Candidates who have successfully completed medical training at the University Hospital of the West Indies and have passed CAMC Exams 1 and 2 are eligible for internship.
 (These candidates may be provisionally registered followed by full registration on successful completion of 1 year of internship followed by 1 year as a Senior House Officer (SHO).

 Additionally, senior Members of the CAMC council have suggested that another category may be considered for internship to accommodate some fully licensed practitioners from other jurisdiction (This is a decision that is left up to individual territories).